jackyhuynh/Probability_In_Robotic_Design/README.md

 - Before we get into the details about what discrete and continuous mean, take a look at these two visualizations below.
 The first image shows a discrete probability distribution and the second a continuous probability distribution.
 What is similar and what is different about each visualization?

 ![Img](https://github.com/jackyhuynh/Probability_In_Robotic_Design/blob/main/images/probability-distributions.jpg)

+# Discrete Variables
+As mentioned before, there are two main categories of probability distributions: discrete probability distributions and continuous probability distributions.
+To see the difference, let's talk about discrete variables and continuous variables.

+The word discrete implies that a variable can only take on certain values.
+Usually this ends up meaning that the variable is countable like:

+Number of times a coin landed on heads
+How many times a dice landed on 1, 2, 3, 4 5 or 6